Best Mattress of 2023

 The conforming nature of memory foam also gives it better motion isolation.
 This makes memory foam an ideal choice for anyone who shares a bed or shifts positions as they sleep because it minimizes sleep disturbances.

 Despite the name, memory foam mattresses tend to only have memory foam in their top layers.
-A bed made entirely out of the material would not provide needed support, so the bottom layers are comprised of stable base foam, often poly-foam.
+A bed made entirely out of this material would not provide needed support, so the bottom layers are comprised of stable base foam, often poly-foam.

 When looking at memory foam mattresses, we recommend you read up on the density of each layer.
 The density of the foam isn’t the same as its firmness.
 Rather, it’s a way to describe the support it will provide you.
 A high-density foam should offer more support, and a low-density offers less.